ivanoats/blog.ivanstorck.com/pages/articles/2011-09-06-first-post/index.md

 date: 2016-09-12
 layout: post
 tags: process, blogging, uw
+description: "I'll be blogging here about programming Ruby (and Rails), fixing PHP, and Mac OS X and Ubuntu sysadmin."
 ---
 I'll be blogging here about programming Ruby (and Rails), fixing PHP, and Mac OS X and Ubuntu sysadmin.